The Quick Guide To

 Estados Unidos Mexicanos, aka Mexico, borders the United States on the North.
 It also borders Belize and Guatemala in the South.

-It is the Southernmost portion of North America and the world’s 13th largest country and the world’s 15th largest economy.
+Did you know that Mexico is considered America?
+It is the Southernmost portion of North America and the world’s 13th-largest country and the world’s 15th-largest economy.

 Mexico Has 32 States